Attica Prison riot: The initial uprising

-On Wednesday, September 8, 1971, an incident occurred that catalyzed the riot the next day.
-According to Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy, an account of the uprising by historian Heather Ann Thompson, two inmates fought during their recreation break, and a correctional officer came up to intervene.
+On Wednesday, September 8, 1971, two inmates fought during their recreation break, and a correctional officer came up to intervene.
 One inmate had already left the area, but the officer demanded the remaining inmate return to his cell, and in the ensuing argument the inmate hit the officer.
-Other inmates and guards joined the commotion, and another inmate also hit the officer, but before the violence could intensify, Lieutenant Robert Curtiss moved to deescalate the situation.
-Later that evening, warden Vincent Mancusi ordered the two inmates involved in the altercation to be taken to solitary confinement, but when the officers arrived at 5 Company to take the inmates away, other prisoners resisted.
-The other inmates in 5 Company shouted and threw things at the guards and one inmate, William Ortiz, hit an officer with a can of soup, resulting in him being assigned to "keep lock", or confinement to his cell.
+Other inmates and guards joined the commotion, and another inmate also hit the same officer, Lt.
+Richard Maroney, but before the violence could intensify, Lieutenant Robert Curtiss moved to deescalate the situation.
+Later that evening, warden Vincent Mancusi ordered the two inmates, Leroy Dewer and Ray Lamorie, involved in the altercation to be taken to solitary confinement, but when the officers arrived at 5 Company to take the inmates away, other prisoners resisted.
+The other inmates in 5 Company shouted and threw things at the guards and one inmate, William Ortiz, hit an officer, Tom Boyle, with a can of soup, resulting in him being assigned to "keep lock", or confinement to his cell.